North American P-51 Mustang in New Zealand service

-Developed as a fighter interceptor, the North American P-51 Mustang was widely used during the Second World War, both in a fighter and fighter-bomber role.
+Developed as a fighter interceptor, the North American P-51 Mustang was widely used during the Second World War.
 New Zealand ordered 130 Mustangs in early 1945 but the first 30 of these were placed in storage when they arrived in the country later in the year due to the end of the war.
 The remainder of the order was cancelled.
 In 1951, the stored Mustangs were assembled for use by the New Zealand Territorial Air Force and equipped four of its fighter squadrons until withdrawn from service in 1955.
 A few were also operated by the Royal New Zealand Air Force until 1957.
 The surviving Mustangs were sold off, most of them for scrap.

 Background

-The North American P-51 Mustang was developed as a result of an approach, made in January 1940, to North American Aviation (NAA) by Sir Henry Self, who was in charge of the New York office of the British Purchasing Commission (BPC).
-This organisation sought to obtain military aircraft for use by the Royal Air Force in the Second World War.
-The BPC agreed to purchase 400 examples of a fighter interceptor to be built by NAA and this led to a prototype, designated NA-73X, which first flew on 26 October.
-The production version of the aircraft was subsequently designated 'Mustang' by the BPC, which increased the size of its order to 700 examples.
-The United States Army Air Force (USAAF) also ordered 138 Mustangs the following year.

-Ultimately, the Mustang served with the air forces of a number of countries.
-In addition to the RAF, examples also flew with the Royal Australian Air Force, the Royal Canadian Air Force, the Swedish Air Force, the French Armee de L'air, the Israeli Defence Force, and the Philippine Air Force among others.
+The North American P-51 Mustang was developed as a fighter interceptor in 1940 by North American Aviation.
+In addition to the United States Army Air Force, it served with the air forces of a number of countries including the Royal Air Force, the Royal Australian Air Force, the Royal Canadian Air Force, the Swedish Air Force, the French Armee de L'air, the Israeli Defence Force, and the Philippine Air Force, among others.